 Initially, this aggressive breed was used to fight large animals such as wild boar and even bears in the Middle East.
 However, today the breed is popular in Pakistan due to illegal dogfighting.
 This breed is fearless and will risk its own life to achieve whatever it has set its mind to; often times the Bully Kutta will fight to the death.
 Dogfighting is a bloody sport that has since been made illegal; however, this cruel practice still happens in a hidden and illegal capacity.

 Since the criminalization of dogfighting has occurred, the Bully Kutta now has a chance to be known for something less violent.
 Due to their violent and aggressive history, it is extremely important that the Bully Kutta lives with an experienced dog owner; these dogs are not recommended for first-time dog owners.
 With the right owner, these Mastiff dogs can become loyal and dedicated companions; shying away from their aggressive tendencies.
-The American Kennel Club does not officially recognize this breed.
+The American Kennel Club does not officially recognize this breed; however, we still have some Bully Kutta images.

 Physical needs and mental stimulation